Mike Carnes, Director

 Clayton, Georgia 30525

 Rabun County Emergency Medical Services serves the residents and visitors of Rabun County with three Advanced Life Support Ambulances twenty-four hours a day.
 Two ambulances are currently stationed near the center of Rabun County in Clayton and one ambulance is stationed for coverage of northern Rabun County in Dillard.
-Rabun County EMS has also recently acquired a new four wheel drive ambulance and SUV for better access to patients in situations of inclement weather.
+Rabun County EMS utilizes a fleet of four-wheel drive ambulances in most cases and also has four-wheel drive support vehicles and utility vehicles to access more difficult locations.

-For the calendar year 2011, EMS responded to almost 2200 calls for assistance.
-Rabun County EMS utilizes the First Responder system in conjunction with the Rabun County Fire Department for most responses, resulting in quicker responses to outlying areas and additional personnel with more critical cases.
+For the calendar year 2018, EMS responded to over 2,900 calls for assistance.
+Rabun County EMS utilizes the First Responder system in conjunction with the Rabun County Fire Department and Rabun County Search and Rescue for some responses, resulting in quicker responses to outlying areas and additional personnel with more critical cases.

-Rabun County EMS personnel are trained to assess, manage, and treat patients with trauma, cardiac, medical, and other conditions and are trained in critical care at the most advanced level currently available.
-To improve care for critical patients, personnel now have transport ventilators with Continuous Positive Airway Pressure and infusion pumps for administration of potentially life-saving medications.
+Rabun County EMS personnel are trained in advanced care for cardiac care, stroke care, pediatric care, trauma management, and other types of emergencies.
 EMS personnel also have guidelines to facilitate a patient’s potential referral to regional Trauma Centers, Burn Centers, Pediatric Centers, or other specialty hospitals via helicopter transport.